Bersaelor/Talks/SwiftyBeagle/SwiftyBeagle.md

 ---

+[.header: alignment(center)]

 # 🐶 SwiftyBeagle

--> DEMO
+-- insert demo picture

 ---

 # 🐶 SwiftyBeagle
-* create folder in iOS project
+1. create folder in iOS project
-* run `swift package init`
+1. run `swift package init`
-* tell SPM which iOS app files to import and their folders
+1. tell SPM which iOS app files to import and their folders
-* import `SwiftyBeagle` as a dependency
+1. import `SwiftyBeagle` as a dependency
-* write validation-functions
+1. write validation-functions

 let 🐶 take care of the web-part for you